 It must have been hard being Thomas Jefferson’s son-in-law.
 You might have been a member of the Virginia House of Delegates, a U.S. congressman and governor of Virginia but history books will always start your entry with “…married to Thomas Jefferson’s oldest daughter, Martha.”

 Thomas Mann Randolph, Jr. was married to Thomas Jefferson’s oldest daugher, Martha.
 Thomas Jefferson’s mother had been a Randolph, and Martha and Thomas Mann Randolph were cousins some degree removed.
-They married in 1790 and lived at Edgehill, Randolph property within sight of Monticello.
+They married in 1790 and lived at Edgehill, a Randolph property within sight of Monticello.

 In 1799, Thomas Randolph and some business partners decided to build a port (which never came to fruition) next to the Rivanna River, just slightly further away from Monticello.
 He built an office there, on property that would eventually be named Clifton by later owners.
 It would become his refuge from the Jeffersons.
 He also built a warehouse, which he would eventually turn into his residence.
 The Randolph’s eldest son sold the property in 1830 and it went through several (15, according to the Clifton website) owners before being bought by the current owners in 1983.